BrightspaceUI/core/mixins/loading-complete/README.md

 }
 ```

 If for any reason `resolveLoadingComplete` is never called, `loadingComplete` won't resolve and any consumers will hang.
+A warning will be thrown indicating that the component has entered a bad state.

 ### `getLoadingComplete`